huilingh/OST4GIS-week10/assignment/README.md

 already stored in a way that you can use, how will you be storing your data?
 (If it is too large for a javascript application, using a backend might be necessary)

+There are two existing datasets that can be used directly:
+a.
+Walkable access for healthy food - blockgroup level
+b.
+Inspection of business licenses - can filter the license types of "food preparing and serving" and business names with "grocery" in them

+A existing dataset that may be used:
+Locations of farmers markets

+There is also an Yelp API on OpenDataPhilly that may be useful, but I don't know how to deal with API, yet - probably will use it if I learn how to use API

 ## Technologies used